 Where did Allah come from?

-Allah is the god of Muslims who wants people to believe in Him, be kind to each other, help each other and live in peace with each other.
+Allah is the god of Muslims who wants people to believe in Him, be kind to each other, help, and live in peace with each other.
 For this to work, the Qur’an also contains instructions on how people should treat each other and how they should live.

 Allah comes from the Arabic word for God.
-There is no plural for ‘Allah’.
+There is no plural for ‘Allah.’
 Nor is this necessary, as most Arabs are Muslims and believe in one God.
-According to their belief, only Allah created human beings, animals and plants, the whole earth, and the whole universe.
+According to their belief, only Allah created humans, animals, plants, the whole earth, and the whole universe.

 The message from Allah is the Quaran.
 It contains the teachings of Islam.
 Muslims believe that the archangel Gabriel proclaimed them to the prophet Mohammed.
 Muhammad then delivered Allah’s message to the people.

 Is Allah mentioned in the Bible?